Cisco Secure Client

 Setup and administration

-In terms of setup, installing the Cisco Secure Client itself is straightforward.
-Cisco supports a number of installation options, including via Web Deployment, Cisco’s SecureX Cloud Management Deployment system, or your organization’s software management service.
+Setting up Cisco Secure Client can be an involved process.
+The client itself supports installation methods like via Web Deployment, Cisco’s SecureX Cloud Management Deployment system, or your organization’s software management service.
+However, there are further infrastructure requirements.
+An administrator needs to install and configure a VPN headend.

 By contrast, Tailscale focuses on simplified installation and administration.
-Tailscale maintains the coordination server to exchange user’s public keys.
-All you need to get started is to create a Tailscale account, setup an identity provider, and add users to your Virtual Private Network.
+There is no hardware to deploy.
+Tailscale maintains the coordination server to exchange users’ public keys.
+All you need to get started is to create a Tailscale account (often by logging in with Google/Microsoft), install the client on two devices, and they instantly form a private network.
+There’s no need to configure IP ranges, firewall rules, or NAT traversal – Tailscale handles all of that automatically.

 Network management